Ryab1985/Ryab1985/PEOPLE.md

 git status

 On branch main
-Your branch is up to date with 'origin/main'.
+Your branch is up to date with 'main'.

 Changes not staged for commit:
-  (use "git add/rm <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+  (use "git add to update what will be committed)
+  (use "git restore   to discard changes in working directory)
     deleted:    PEOPLE.md

 no changes added to commit (use "git add" and/or "git commit -a")